Sarmioe/MoMit/README.md

 >
 > And more

-### Simplified actual Internet operation process
+## Simplified actual Internet operation process

 > First, the client needs to get the server key and a server trust list
 >
-> The trust list can have a maximum of 10 entries at a time and a minimum of 2 entries.
+> The trust list can have a maximum of 10 entries and a minimum of 2 entries at a time.
 It can be a single IPv4\IPv6 address.
-IPv4 server is recommended for deployment.
-After all, compared to IPV6, this thing is more stable in transmission.
+It is recommended to build an IPv4 server first.
+After all, compared with IPV6, this thing is more stable in transmission

-> 1. Communicate with the proxy server and establish a WS connection with it
+> 1. Communication proxy server Establish a WS connection with it.
+If there is a middleman tampering, immediately cut off the network (kill swithy)
 >
-> 2. Then exchange encryption keys.
-The key will be signed locally.
-Then confirm that the server is the one you want to connect to.
-If there is tampering by the middleman, immediately cut off the network (kill switch)
+> 2. Then start the second data packet exchange: notify the server of the random data IV1
 >
-> 3. Then start the second data packet exchange: first generate a random value locally, an IV1, and then notify the server
+> 3. After the server gets this value, it sends a received data packet to the client
 >
-> 4. After the server gets this value, it sends a received data packet to the client
+> 4. Start to negotiate the random data position (IV3).
+Add a few random packets for the number.
+The value is an integer with a maximum of 35 and a minimum of 15
 >
-> 5. After the client receives the data packet, cut off the WS connection
+> 5. The client starts random data and uses the configured encryption key as the transmission encryption of the random data position notification data packet
 >
-> 6. Use the new protocol to start transmitting data
+> 6. After the server confirms that everything is fine, the client starts random IV2
 >
-> 7. After the new protocol is negotiated, start negotiating the random data position (IV3).
-Add a few random packets for the number Integer with a maximum of 10 and a minimum of 1
+> 7. After IV2 is randomized After encrypting the data to the server, notify the server of IV2.
 >
-> 8. The client starts random data and uses the encryption key negotiated during the TCP protocol as the transmission encryption of the random data position notification data packet
+> 8. After the client receives the data packet, the WS connection is cut off.
+Server 1 notifies the encryption method used to the next server (encryption notification).
 >
-> 9. After the server confirms that everything is fine, the client starts random IV2
+> 9. Get browser data and start data packet optimization.
 >
-> 10. After IV2 is randomized, encrypt the data to the server and then notify the server of the IV2 number
+> 10. (When the time is reached) The client ends the connection with this server and opens a new connection to start connecting to this new address.
 >
-> 11. Get browser data and start using Gzip and Brotli and video compression to compress data
->
-> 12. Start deleting the preamble and interframe gap
->
-> 13. After deleting, start merging and header compression data
->
-> 14. Complete other data packet optimization work
->
-> 15. Transmit a small data packet to notify the server of the transmission mode for these few minutes
->
-> 16. Locally connect to a new IP address
->
-> 16.5.
-Announce the encryption method used to the next server abroad (encrypted notification)
->
-> 17. End the connection to this server and open a new connection to start connecting to this new address
->
-> 18. When the random time expires, the connection with this server will be cut off and the next server will be opened.
-This cycle will continue.
+> 11. When the random time expires, the connection with this server will be cut off and the next server will be opened.
+This cycle continues.

-> Note that the first few data packets are encrypted.
-All data of the first server are transmitted in an encrypted environment.
->
-> In addition, IV1 in the notification process is disguised as a DNS request (for example, if the random number reaches 0, the DNS result returns 0.0.0.0).
-IV3 is disguised as an encrypted QUIC request (for example, watching YouTube).
-IV2 is disguised as IMTP to read emails.
-The small data packet in step 14 is disguised as an encrypted NTP request and the value is wrapped in the time.
-It looks like a wrong time on the outside, but...
->
-> Moreover, these requests can also be protected if they face replay attacks.
->
-> Before switching to the next data server, the client will first send a request to this server.
-The content is roughly: Have you finished transmitting (WS Request)
->
-> If the server says: I have finished transmitting, the client will treat it as the first server and continue to exchange keys.
->
-> Then after this server has exchanged keys, the client will connect to the next server in the trust list.